itsbhupendrasingh/Accelerometer-calibration-3-axis/README.md

 # Accelerometer-calibration-3-axis
-you will get the code to calibrate 3 axis accelerometer sensor you can watch tutorials on our youtube channel https://www.youtube.com/c/SMEDehradun
+this code will help you to calibrate 3 axis accelerometer sensor Youtube tutorial for this code is avaialable at https://youtu.be/UxHglxqVFg0

+you can watch other tutorials on our youtube channel https://www.youtube.com/c/SMEDehradun